Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

-• Measure 1 cup of the reserved pear juice.
-(If it doesn’t measure 1 cup, add enough water to make 1 cup)
+• Measure out 1 cup of the reserved pear juice.
+If you do not have a full cup, add enough water to reach 1 cup total.

-• Stir the lime flavored gelatin into the hot juice until completely dissolved.
-Set the bowl aside for about 5 minutes to cool.
+• Add the lime-flavored gelatin to the hot liquid and stir until fully dissolved.
+Set the mixture aside to cool for about 5 minutes.

-• Using a medium size mixing bowl and handheld mixer on medium high speed, beat together the room temperature cream cheese and 1 ½ tablespoon heavy cream until completely smooth.
+• In a medium mixing bowl, use a handheld mixer on medium-high speed to beat the room-temperature cream cheese with 1½ tablespoons of heavy cream until smooth.

-• Lower the mixer speed to low and slowly drizzle the gelatin into the cream cheese mixture.
-Cover and chill in the refrigerator for 30 minutes, or until the mixture slightly thickens but is not fully set.
+• Reduce the mixer speed to low and slowly pour the gelatin mixture into the cream cheese while mixing.
+Cover and refrigerate for 30 minutes, or until slightly thickened but not set.

-• Mash the pears with a fork, potato masher or ricer.
-Set it aside.
+• Mash the pears using a fork, potato masher, or ricer until smooth.
+Set aside.

-• Lightly spray a gelatin mold or bundt pan with non-stick cooking spray and spoon the gelatin mixture into the mold.
-(I used an 8 inch silicone gelatin mold) Cover tightly with plastic wrap and chill in the refrigerator for 4 hours to overnight.
+• Lightly coat a gelatin mold or bundt pan with nonstick cooking spray, then spoon the mixture into the mold.
+Cover tightly with plastic wrap and refrigerate for at least 4 hours or overnight.

-• Just before you are ready to serve, carefully run warm water around the outside of the mold for a 5 – 10 seconds before placing a plate over the top of the mold and quickly flip it over.
-You can tap the outside of the mold to encourage the gelatin to release.
-You can top the sea foam salad with small dollops of thawed whipped topping and maraschino cherries.
+• When ready to serve, run warm water over the outside of the mold for 5 to 10 seconds.
+Place a serving plate over the mold, invert it, and gently tap to release.
+Garnish with small dollops of thawed whipped topping and maraschino cherries if desired.

 Notes

-• Chopped nuts and multi colored or plain mini marshmallows can be added for variety.
+• You can add chopped nuts and either multicolored or plain mini marshmallows for extra texture and variety.

 Nutrition